vinhvn/booklyn-99/README.md

 ## Getting Started

-- First, clone this repo and navigate to its respective folders.
+- Clone this repository and make sure to install [npm](https://docs.npmjs.com/cli/init) or [Yarn](https://yarnpkg.com/lang/en/docs/cli/create/) if you haven't.
+- Navigate to the respective folders in a terminal.

 ### Backend